Designing for short term rental

 Designing Bathrooms

 The Beach Chalet has two full sized bathrooms.
 The outer walls in the main floor bathroom are log which I (gasp) had painted white.
-I added a large IKEA vanity, new flooring, new toilet, fun shower curtain and framed the existing mirror and voila, it is a completely new bathroom.
+I added a large IKEA vanity, new flooring, new toilet, shower curtain and framed the existing mirror and voila, it is a completely new bathroom.
 I fully gutted the upstairs bathroom, removing a green bathtub and installing a custom shower in its place.
 Bathrooms MUST be clean and nothing says cleaner than white.

 Tips for designing vacation rental bathrooms